openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

     todo: 'f' suffix

-*Floating-point literals* represent decimal numbers and consist of a whole-number part, a decimal point, a fraction part, an exponent, and a float type suffix.
+*Floating-point literals* represent decimal numbers and consist of a whole-number part, a decimal point, a fraction part, an exponent, and a float type suffix:

 .. code-block:: abnf